-Fargo and Moorhead police held a joint press conference Monday to offer their worried communities an update on the homicide investigation, and to ask for help locating a vehicle spotted in the area where the 18-year-old's body was later found.
+Fargo and Moorhead police held a joint news conference Monday to offer their worried communities an update on the homicide investigation, and to ask for help locating a vehicle seen in the area where the 18-year-old's body was later found.

 "This is still a very active case," Moorhead Police Chief David Ebinger told reporters.
 "As a result, we have to be circumspect."

-Investigators still weren't able to share details about how Bearson died, or why.
+Investigators still couldn't talk about how Bearson died, or why.
 No suspects in his homicide have been identified.
-But police are searching for a four-door passenger vehicle spotted in the vicinity of the Moorhead RV dealership where Bearson's body was found, three days after he vanished.
+But police are searching for a four-door passenger vehicle captured on video surveillance in the vicinity of the Moorhead RV dealership where Bearson's body was found, three days after he vanished.